kush6542/deltarecon/README.md

 ### Import Errors

-If you get `ModuleNotFoundError: No module named 'config'`:
+If you get `ModuleNotFoundError: No module named 'deltarecon'`:

 **Using Repos:** Already handled automatically ✓